Liberty Road (France): History

-The “Liberty Highway” was officially opened on September 17, 1947 at Fontainebleau, by Mr Paul Ramadier, then President du Conseil, in the presence of Mr Jefferson Caffery, United States Ambassador to France and members of the American Legion.
+The “Liberty Highway” was officially opened on 17 September 1947 at Fontainebleau, by Paul Ramadier, then President du Conseil, in the presence of Jefferson Caffery, United States Ambassador to France and members of the American Legion.
 Many military and civilian dignitaries of the Allied Nations were also present at the ceremonies.

 President Ronald Reagan, accompanied by many heads of State, visited the first borne in 1984 to mark the 40th anniversary of D-Day.

 Route

 Borne number one, on the sands of Utah Beach.

 Borne of the Liberty Road in Clervaux.

 These are the towns, villages and notable places along the route: